 Hi!
-After nearly three years of closed borders and travel restrictions caused by Covid-19, we travelled again!
-Post-pandemic era, they called it endemic where travel restrictions across borders were eased in some parts of the world, with face masks and hand sanitizing practices strongly advised.
+Following nearly three years of border closures and travel restrictions due to Covid-19, we embarked on another journey!
+In the post-pandemic era, they called it endemic, where travel restrictions across borders were eased in some parts of the world, with face masks and hand sanitizing practices strongly advised.

 We joined a private group trip to the Balkan region organized by Zafirah Travel to visit five countries: Croatia, Bosnia and Herzegovina, Montenegro, Albania, and North Macedonia.
 I remembered from an earlier post that I wouldn't visit multiple countries in a single trip!
-For the time being, I will make an exception.
+For now, I will make an exception.

-We were granted permission for Nu'man to skip class three days earlier than the scheduled week-long school break, so that he could avoid contracting the virus.
-The least we can do to avoid being infected, knowing that it may create hassle even though those countries have dropped Covid entry requirement.
-We kept our finger-crossed that everything went well.
+We were granted permission for Nu'man to skip class three days earlier than the scheduled week-long school break so that he could avoid contracting the virus.
+We should try our best to avoid infection, even though it may create hassle and those countries have dropped Covid entry requirements.
+We hoped for a smooth journey.

-As we took TK-61's Turkish Airlines at 11pm flight to Croatia, the plane made a stopped at Istanbul airport almost 11 hours later.
-We just had a little time to wander around the brand new airport that started operating in mid-2019, before the journey continues for another 3 hours and half to Franjo Tudman International Airport.
+As we took TK-61's Turkish Airlines flight at 11pm to Croatia, the plane made a stop at Istanbul airport almost 11 hours later.
+We just had a little time to wander around the brand-new airport that started operating in mid-2019 before the journey continued for another 3 and a half hours to Franjo Tudman International Airport.

 |